Suneel5/Nepali-movie-recomendation-system/README.md

 ## Overview
 This is simple web app for nepali movie recommendaiton system.
 Recommendation system is based on content based filtering technique.
+The system provides movie recommendations to users based on key features such as Title, Genres, Cast, and Director, all of which are scraped from IMDb.

 ## Dataset
 Data is scrapped from IMBD .
 Key features of movie like Title, Genres , Cast, Director are scrapped.